 If you hold shares of common stock through a broker, bank or other nominee, you must follow the voting instructions you receive from your broker, bank or nominee.
 If you hold shares of common stock through a broker, bank or other nominee and you want to vote in person at the meeting, you must obtain a legal proxy from the record holder of your shares and present it at the meeting.
-If you do not submit voting instructions to your broker, bank or other nominee is not permitted to vote your shares on any proposal considered at the meeting.
+If you do not submit voting instructions to your broker, bank or other nominee, your broker, bank or other nominee, your broker, bank or other nominee is not permitted to vote your shares on any proposal considered at the meeting.